oudalab/bismol/bismol/tsne/README.md

 4. In a new terminal window, run the command "DEBUG=myapp:* npm start" to start the node server.
 The server is now ready to respond to changes in the database.

-5. Open up your web browser and visit "http://localhost:8099".
+5. Open Google Chrome and visit "http://localhost:8099".
 This is the port that node is monitoring.
+Note that Google Chrome is the only browser that has been tested to work correctly.
+Other browsers may exhibit unanticipated behaviors.

 6. In a new terminal window, type "python3 tsnetest.py file_type ~/path/to/inputfile" (e.g. "python3 tsnetest.py neel ~/Documents/Programming/NEEL2016-training.tsv").
 This will start the t-SNE algorithm and trigger the database updates that will then be rendered in your browser.